André Curbelo

-André Jael Curbelo Rodríguez (born October 13, 2001) is a Puerto Rican professional basketball player for Ironi Ness Ziona of the Israeli Ligat HaAl.
+André Jael Curbelo Rodríguez (born October 13, 2001) is a Puerto Rican professional basketball player for Panteras de Aguascalientes of the Liga Nacional de Baloncesto Profesional (LNBP) in Mexico.
 He previously played college basketball for the Southern Miss Golden Eagles, the Illinois Fighting Illini and St. John's Red Storm.
 Curbelo represents the Puerto Rican national team in international tournaments.
 Listed at 6 ft 1 in and 175 lbs, he plays the point guard position.

 High school career

 Curbelo grew up in Vega Baja, Puerto Rico and started playing basketball at age four.
 He moved to the New York area when he was 13 years old.
 Curbelo decided to attend Long Island Lutheran Middle and High School in Brookville, New York after being suggested by a family friend.
 He spoke little English and struggled academically as a freshman, before gradually adjusting and improving his grades.
 In his junior season, Curbelo averaged 15.5 points, eight rebounds, nine assists and four steals per game and was named Newsday All-Long Island Player of the Year.
 He led Long Island Lutheran to the Class AA title at the New York State Federation Tournament of Champions in 2019, his school's first-ever Class AA Federation championship after their seven previous Federation championships in classes A, B and C. In April 2019, Curbelo played for the World Select Team at the Nike Hoop Summit in Portland, Oregon.